Zyzyl/MeshColliderManagementTools/README.md

 People to know the differences between collider component types, why one might want to avoid MeshColliders, and who wish to accelerate the collider-optimisation workflow.
 If you're unsure why this tool would be useful, ProbablePrime has some excellent information on colliders in their 3 part YouTube series on the topic.
 Part 3 (https://www.youtube.com/watch?v=xLVpzumI-H4) explains the differences between collider types.

+## Why is this a plugin and not a tool in a public folder?
+Currently we don't have access to the required functionality via LogiX or components in the main Neos build.
+In the long run I may consider rebuilding this tool inside Neos for easier distribution if future updates make that possible.

 ## How can I install / activate this plugin?
 1. Download the `MeshColliderManagementTools.dll` file from this repository and place it in the 'Libraries' subfolder wherever NeosVR is installed on your PC.
 2. Start Neos via the `NeosLauncher.exe` and make sure that the `MeshColliderManagementTools.dll` option is checked.